Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 deep frying vegetable chop or chops in the oil to get the crunchy vegetable chop recipe bengali style or vegetable chop oriya recipe

-• When the cutlets get golden brown colour from both sides, then remove it from the pan and place the cutlets on the paper towel to soak the excess oil.
+• Then remove them from the pan and place them on a paper towel to soak up the excess oil.

 removing the vegetable chop or beetroot cutlet from the pan to plce it on the paper towel for soaking excess oil and make ready vegetable chops recipe

-bengali style vegetable chop recipe or beetroot cutlet recipe with kasundi and ketchup
+• Do not forget to serve the beetroot, carrot, onion, and cucumber salad if wants kolkata street style taste. bengali style vegetable chop recipe or beetroot cutlet recipe with kasundi and ketchup

-Tips
+Important Tips

 Summary